Jackson’s Chameleon Care Sheet

 What to feed to a Jackson’s chameleon

 Jackson’s chameleons are insectivores.
 This means that they only eat insects.
-Here’s a basic feeding schedule:
+Here’s a recommended basic feeding schedule:

-• Adults (over 1 year) — 6-8 medium or large crickets every other day
+• Adults (over 1 year) — 3-8 bugs every other day depending on size/type

-Feeder insect options: crickets, discoid roaches, dubia roaches, banana roaches, red runner roaches, black soldier flies, hornworms, silkworms
+Feeder insect options: crickets, discoid roaches, dubia roaches, banana roaches, grasshoppers, red runner roaches, black soldier fly larvae & flies, hornworms & moths, silkworms & moths, superworms

 Supplements

-You will also need calcium and vitamin supplements to prevent your chameleon from developing a deficiency.
-Follow this schedule for supplementing a Jackson’s chameleon:
+You will also want calcium and vitamin supplements to prevent your chameleon from developing a deficiency.
+This is our recommended schedule for supplementing a Jackson's chameleon:

-Make sure that all feeder insects are well hydrated and gutloaded prior to feeding.
+It's always a good idea to make sure your feeder insects are well hydrated and gutloaded prior to feeding.
+We recommend Dubia Diet chow and Dubia Dew hydration crystals!

 How to handle your Jackson’s chameleon

 Reptiles generally don’t appreciate petting and handling in the same way that dogs and cats do.
-Some tolerate it more than others, but generally Jackson’s chameleons prefer to be left alone.
-If you want to build a trusting relationship with your pet, you will need to develop a foundation of positive interactions.
-Offering food from feeding tweezers is a good way to start.
+Some tolerate it more than others, but generally veiled chameleons prefer to be left alone.
+That being said, some of them learn to tolerate low levels of handling and will walk onto their keeper’s hand when offered.

 Please note, comments need to be approved before they are published.